jake-knerr/chess/README.md

 /*
   <div homepage>
     <div>
-      <div hero> --> notice no inner structure documented for the nested hero component
+      <div hero> --> notice no inner structure or states documented for the nested hero component
     <div>
     <footer>
 */